What is a hand plane?

 The mouth of the bench planes can be adjusted usually by moving the frog back and forth.
 In block planes and some bevel-up planes, the opening of the mouth can be adjusted with an adjustable throat plate.

-A right hand plane for the right job
+Choosing the right hand plane for the job

 Bench planes are used to size, to straighten and to smooth surface of the wooden objects.
 With bench planes you remove wood to cut a piece to exact size, you straighten pieces for example for jointing them together, and finally, you do final smoothing to surfaces.
 Bench planes are named as is because you tend to use them on a bench, not on site.